tleyden/checkers-core/README.md

 And boards can be exported into the same compact string representations.

-This powers [checkers-bot-minimax](https://github.com/tleyden/checkers-bot-minimax), but should be re-usable in other contexts.
+This powers [checkers-bot-minimax](https://github.com/tleyden/checkers-bot-minimax) and [checkerlution](https://github.com/tleyden/checkerlution), but should be re-usable in other contexts.

 # Documentation